prolog/shadow-of-the-wyrm/README.md

 Shadow of the Wyrm is released under the terms of the MIT License.
 A copy of this license can be found in LICENSE.

+At the current time I am unlikely to accept pull requests on BitBucket.